 President Joseph R. Biden, Jr. to Award the Medal of Honor

-On March 3, 2023, President Joseph R. Biden, Jr., will award the Medal of Honor to Colonel Paris D. Davis, United States Army, Retired, for conspicuous gallantry.
+On May 21, 2021, President Joseph R. Biden, Jr., will award the Medal of Honor to Colonel Ralph Puckett, Jr., United States Army, Retired, for conspicuous gallantry during the Korean War.
+President Moon Jae-in of the Republic of Korea will join this ceremony.

 THE MEDAL OF HONOR: